eMahtab/01-matrix/README.md

 2. There are at least one 0 in the given matrix.
 3. The cells are adjacent in only four directions: up, down, left and right.

+## Approach :
+We can't solve this problem in one pass through the matrix, as it will lead to wrong result. e.g.
+{0, 1, 1, 1},
+{1, 1, 1, 1},
+{1, 1, 1, 1},
+{1, 1, 1, 0}

+If we just see the four adjacent cells of a cell to determine the result in one pass, it will lead to wrong result for the above matrix.
+Correct answer will be :

+{0, 1, 2, 3},
+{1, 2, 3, 2},
+{2, 3, 2, 1},
+{3, 2, 1, 0}

 ## Implementation : Dynamic Programming